cortexlabs/cortex/docs/deployments/apisplitter-deployment.md

 ## Making a prediction

-You can use `curl` to test your prediction service.
-This will distribute the requests across the defined APIs in the APISplitter:
+You can use `curl` to test your APISplitter service.
+This will distribute the requests across the defined SyncAPIs in the APISplitter:

 ```bash
 $ curl http://***.amazonaws.com/my-apisplitter \